-This training workshop focused on the identification of the main risks associated with international trade, their types as well as the possible solutions to circumvent these risks.
-It is worth mentioning that 125 participants from 31 OIC countries took part in this event.
+This training workshop focused on the identification of the main risks related to international trade, the different manifestations of these risks, as well as the possible solutions to circumvent these risks.
+125 participants from 31 OIC countries took part in this event.